nizamkadirteach/library-management-system/lms-backend/README.md

    jwt.secret=BASE64_ENCODED_SECRET
    ```
    You can generate one with `openssl rand -base64 32`.
+   Configure the SMTP settings for email notifications in the same file.
 3. Run the application:
    ```bash
    ./mvnw spring-boot:run
    ```
 4. The API will be available at `http://localhost:8081/api/`.
+   Swagger UI is exposed at `http://localhost:8081/swagger-ui.html`.

 ## Common Endpoints
 - `POST /api/auth/register` – user registration